Other Resources for Social Ventures Teams

 The Columbia Entrepreneurship Undergraduate Innovation Grant aims to incentivize and support the creation of novel products and unique business models.
 The grants are open to current students from across the undergraduate Columbia University student body, with at least one founder being an undergraduate Columbia College or General Studies student.
 Prize grants of $5,000 to $15,000 are awarded to teams with the most innovative product or business model.

 The Columbia Biomedical Technology Accelerator (formerly the Columbia-Coulter Translational Research Partnership) aims to catalyze the advancement of biomedical technologies by providing funding, education, resources and mentorship to teams of clinicians, engineers, and scientists working to develop solutions to clinical unmet needs, with the ultimate goal of bringing innovative research out of the lab to benefit society.
 Project support is expected to serve as a bridge to commercial investment, with awards granted to perform specific tasks needed to validate a commercial hypothesis.
-More information, including eligibility and application process, can be found here.
+Review the website to learn more about eligibility and application process.

 The Columbia Lab-to-Market (L2M) Accelerator Network is a cross-discipline support system providing tactical and strategic guidance to the Columbia-affiliated accelerators in life sciences, clean energy, media, blockchain, and cybersecurity.